 Frustration is a severe understatement to describe how low-level YouTube content creators have felt in the past year.
-That is why people have been calling for the adult video giant PornHub to take the helm and offer alternative services to host the content that YouTube has shunned.
+That is why people have been calling for the menage a moi giant, PornHub to take the helm and offer alternative services to host the content that YouTube has shunned.

 It was perhaps inevitable, the roaring 20s-style opportunity that YouTube provided was magnificent, with real chances for people to start earning money, but it couldn’t last.
 The system, as with all media, favoured controversy, leading creators to produce increasingly distasteful content.
 Clicks and engagement were vital, and this worked for a while.

 Controversies, such as the Logan Paul scandal, were a significant factor in the change in policy.
 Now advertisers are incredibly wary of what content they are associated with, forcing YouTube to add additional screening processes.

 We are passionate about protecting our users, advertisers and creators and making sure YouTube is not a place that can be co-opted by bad actors.
 While we took several steps last year to protect advertisers from inappropriate content, we know we need to do more to ensure that their ads run alongside content that reflects their values.